mbbroberg/dotfiles/README.md

 ### TODOs

-- Correct iTerm and add shortcuts
+- [x] Correct iTerm and add shortcuts
+- [ ] Learn how to run `onchange` scripts properly
+  - [This documentation](https://www.chezmoi.io/user-guide/use-scripts-to-perform-actions/#run-a-script-when-the-contents-of-another-file-changes) shows that I can run on change to a checksum and definitely want that pattern, but I don't get the syntax shown.